The "game" for me started 5 years ago.

 Most importantly, the "game" is in my blood.

-I am very grateful for learning and developing this skill (or the "game").
+I am grateful for learning and developing this skill (or the "game").
 I have taken risks.
 This skill has taught me to take any type of risks for my every day life as well.
 Be uncomfortable.

 Without this skill, I would be still terrified talking to women.